Logistics UK's Logistics Performance Tracker

 For more information about joining the Panel, please email our research team.

-- Survey 1 (17 June 2020): Around 360 businesses completed the first Logistics Performance Tracker, averaging a positive score of 6.08 (out of 10.00) on how confident they felt about the business outlook for their companies in the coming six months.
+- Tracker 1 (17 June 2020): Around 360 businesses completed the first Logistics Performance Tracker, averaging a positive score of 6.08 (out of 10.00) on how confident they felt about the business outlook for their companies in the coming six months.
 They also rated the current financial health of their company at 6.63 (out of 10.00) and said Government support in the forms of loans, grant and tax breaks, business rate relief and the extension of the furlough scheme would help their businesses return to normal levels of performance.

-- Survey 2 (26 June 2020): Around 200 businesses completed the second Logistics Performance Tracker, averaging a positive score of 6.06 (out of 10.00) on how confident they felt about the business outlook for their companies in the coming six months, little changed from the first survey.
+- Tracker 2 (26 June 2020): Around 200 businesses completed the second Logistics Performance Tracker, averaging a positive score of 6.06 (out of 10.00) on how confident they felt about the business outlook for their companies in the coming six months, little changed from the first survey.
 Nearly 80% said business rate relief would help their businesses return to normal levels of performance, deferring VAT/NI and corporation tax, extending the furloughing scheme and renegotiation of fixed costs, such as leases and insurance, were also important.

-- Survey 3 (7 July 2020): Again, around 200 businesses completed the third Logistics Performance Tracker, with scores on business outlook for the coming six months and current financial health decreasing to 5.91 and 6.28 (out of 10.00) respectively.
+- Tracker 3 (7 July 2020): Again, around 200 businesses completed the third Logistics Performance Tracker, with scores on business outlook for the coming six months and current financial health decreasing to 5.91 and 6.28 (out of 10.00) respectively.
 Businesses continue to experience delays in receiving goods from abroad, and reducing Fuel Duty remained the most common answer when respondents were asked what would help their business continue or resume trading.

-- Survey 4 (August 2020): Taking on our new monthly format, August's survey revealed business confidence has plummeted since January 2020, though the outlook is positive and logistics businesses reported good financial health.
+- Tracker 4 (August 2020): Taking on our new monthly format, August's survey revealed business confidence has plummeted since January 2020, though the outlook is positive and logistics businesses reported good financial health.
 Road congestion and delivery times are still favourable, despite commercial vehicle traffic levels returning to normal, with relatively few logistics businesses reporting parked-up vehicles.

 View survey results